one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Lab5-Deploy-a-Personal-Host-Pool.md

-# Exercise 5: Deploy a Perssonal Host Pool
+# Lab 5: Deploy a Perssonal Host Pool

 --------------------------------------------------------

 Now that we have provisioned a Windows Virtual Desktop Tenant, we can now deploy